Don Warden

-Don Warden (March 27, 1929 - March 11, 2017) was an American country steel guitarist and manager best known for his years on The Porter Wagoner Show and as the manager of Wagoner and Dolly Parton.
+Don Warden (March 27, 1929 - March 11, 2017) was an American country music steel guitarist and manager best known for his years on The Porter Wagoner Show and as the manager of Wagoner and Dolly Parton.

 Biography

 Early life

 Born to Reverend and Mrs. Charles Warden in Mt.
 Grove, Missouri, Warden grew up singing in church.
 A self-taught player, he was influenced by Leon McAuliffe with Bob Wills and The Texas Playboys.
 Warden formed his own band during high school, The Rhythm Rangers, playing steel guitar and singing.
 He also had an afternoon radio show on KWPM-AM in West Plains, Missouri.
 The band gained popularity, moving on to Kennett, Missouri's KBOA-AM and KHWN-AM in Fort Smith, Arkansas, and gigs in East Texas honky tonks; eventually leading to Louisiana Hayride, backing The Wilburn Brothers and Red Sovine.
 Warden left the show in 1951 for a two-year stint with the US Army.

 Returning to the Hayride after the Army, the Rhythm Rangers continued to back Red Sovine until Sovine left to join the Grand Ole Opry in Nashville, leaving his band behind.
 Warden moved to St. Louis, Missouri, where he attended flight school and played local clubs in his spare time.